 Mild edema usually goes away on its own, especially if the patient helps the body eliminate the fluid by raising the affected limb higher than the heart.
 Edema from a block in fluid drainage can sometimes be treated by getting the drainage flowing again.

-- A blood clot is treated with blood thinners which breaks down the clot and helps the vein get back to normal drainage.
+A blood clot is treated with blood thinners which break down the clot and help the vein get back to normal drainage.

 Here are some self-care techniques can help prevent, reduce, and keep edema from returning.
 Consult with a medical professional to see which ones are right for you.